To help support your child through Clearing, we’ve put together a guide that includes our top Clearing tips.

 When does clearing open?

-Clearing opens on 5 July 2025.
-You can see what courses are available via UCAS or view University of Staffordshire vacancies on our website.
+Clearing opens in July 2026.
+You'll be able to see what courses are available via UCAS or view the full list of courses in Clearing on the University of Staffordshire website.

 Results day